cappella-mosaico/docker/README.md

 - Clone all repos from the organization
   - `pull_services.sh`
-- Build the application by running the build script based on your environment
+- Build the application by running the build script
-  - `./linux_build.sh` or `./mac_build.sh`
+  - `./build.sh`
 - Start the application
   - `docker-compose up`